kiranandcode/vibe-debugging/readme.md

-# ⚡Vibe-debugging - for when "your" vibe-programs breaks
+# ⚡Vibe-debugging: for when "your" vibe-programs break

 > Debugging is twice as hard as writing the code in the first
 > place.
 Therefore, if you write the code as cleverly as possible, you